 Directed by Cliff Bole

 Sometimes, what sounds like a good idea on paper doesn’t always translate to a good idea on the screen.
-With movies there’s a little more leeway if you have to run it five or ten minutes longer to really get a grasp on the story being told.
+With movies, there’s a little more leeway if you have to run it five or ten minutes longer to really get a grasp on the story being told.
 Unfortunately, that’s not the case with episodic television and Liaisons suffers for it.

 When two Iyaaran ambassadors visit the Enterprise, the ambassadorial tact of Ship’s Counselor Deanna Troi (Marina Sirtis) and the Klingon Worf (Michael Dorn) are put to the test.
 Deanna must deal with an Ambassador Loquel (portrayed by Paul Eiding) who has never eaten food for pleasure, only for nourishment.
-On board the Enterprise he finds a bounty of gastronomic pleasures he never dreamed of.
-Worf’s less-than-stellar diplomatic stills are put to the test by Ambassador Blyleth (portrayed by Michael Harris) who appears rude and haughty.
+Onboard the Enterprise he finds a bounty of gastronomic pleasures he never dreamed of.
+Worf’s less-than-stellar diplomatic skills are put to the test by Ambassador Blyleth (portrayed by Michael Harris) who appears rude and haughty.

 Meanwhile Captain Picard (Patrick Stewart) is touring the system on the way back to the Iyaaran homeworld when his shuttle encounters an energy disruption.
-The shuttle pilot named Voval (portrayed by Eric Pierpoint of Alien Nation fame) manages to guide them to the surface of a nearby M-Class planet, but is injured in the process.
+The shuttle pilot named Voval (portrayed by Eric Pierpoint of Alien Nation fame) manages to guide them to the surface of a nearby M-Class planet but is injured in the process.
 Picard is unable to get a signal to the Enterprise due to the planet’s rather volatile atmosphere, so he goes in search of help.

 Help finds him in Anna (portrayed by Barbara Williams), a woman who has been stranded on the planet for seven years.
 Soon Liaisons soon looks more like a take on the movie Misery.
 Anna is demanding that Picard love her and seems like she will go to any lengths, including suicide, to get him to declare his love for her after such a short time of knowing each other.